Jaime (album): Jaime (Reimagined)

 Jaime (Reimagined) is the first remix album by American musician Brittany Howard.
 The album collects remixes of songs from her 2019 debut studio album Jaime.
 It was released digitally on July 23, 2021, by ATO Records, with vinyl copies shipping in September 2021.
 Three of the album's remixes appeared on the Jaime (The Remixes) EP released in 2020.

 At the 2022 Libera Awards, Jaime (Reimagined) received a nomination for Best R&B Record.
 Additionally, album track "Stay High again.." was nominated for Best Dance Record.

-Critical reception

 Radio station KCRW listed the album as the fifth best of 2021, saying "this collection is pretty much an entirely new album where the versions sound totally different, but with a great deal of respect to the original body of work.
 Sometimes it's good to be challenged, and Jaime (Reimagined) does just that in a very unique and uplifting way."